-The APIS Server Software expects that a Server exists, on which the APIS CARM Server software can be installed.
-Depending upon the stage of development this Server can make the following Services available (CSS = CARM Server service), e.g.
+The APIS Server-Software expects that a server exists, on which the software APIS CARM-Server can be installed.
+Depending upon the stage of development this server can make the following services available (CSS = CARM Server Service, CSA = CARM Server Agent), e.g.

-- APIS CSS Standard

 - APIS CSS Module

 - APIS CSS Action Tracking

+- APIS CSA Web-Publisher

-The handling of the Server and the individual Services are described in a separate manual.
+The handling of the server and the individual services are described in a separate manual.

-The APIS Client software can be acquired with different levels of functionality.
-These are:
+The APIS Client-Software can be acquired at different extension levels.
+These are the following:

 - APIS IQ-FMEA

 - APIS IQ-FMEA-L

 - APIS IQ-FMEA PRO

 - APIS IQ-RM

 - APIS IQ-RM PRO

-- APIS IQ-RM-X